 They Can't Get Their Story Straight

-Pay attention if it seems like you're never getting the full story from this person, or if details seem to change as they speak.
+When untrustworthy people divulge information, it might feel like you're never getting the full story because details change as they speak.

 "When you find yourself noticing that timelines, stories, or other pieces of information seem to be missing a piece, or don't match up with what makes sense, it's a definite red flag that someone may be untrustworthy or manipulative,"